pub struct IdOrdMap<T> { /* private fields */ }Expand description

 impl<T: IdOrdItem> FromIterator<T> for IdOrdMap<T>

-implementation for IdOrdMap
+The FromIterator implementation for IdOrdMap overwrites duplicate

 items.

-To reject duplicates, use IdOrdMap::from_iter_unique
+To reject duplicates, use IdOrdMap::from_iter_unique.

 Source§fn from_iter<I: IntoIterator<Item = T>>(iter: I) -> Self